 Hamilton Gardens - Hamilton

 Featuring uniquely themed gardens, the Hamilton Gardens are a pleasure to explore.
-Explore themed gardens as you step from an Italian Renaissance Garden into a Chinese Scholars Garden, Modernist Garden, or New Zealand’s only rational Maori horticultural garden, Te Parapara, and many more.
-Stop for a picnic beside the lake or playground and relax in the wide open spaces before continuing to exploring the 50 hectares.
+Explore themed gardens as you step from an Italian Renaissance Garden into a Chinese Scholars Garden, Modernist Garden, or New Zealand’s only Maori horticultural garden, Te Parapara, and many more.
+Stop for a picnic beside the lake or playground and relax in the wide open spaces before continuing to explore the 50 hectares.